Truthful Mechanisms for Competing Submodular Processes: Introduction

-Our final mechanism construction is for use when there is an additional constraint that agent allocations be disjoint.
+Our final mechanism construction satisfies an additional constraint that agent allocations be disjoint.
 In its most general form, our problem specification does not require that the set of elements allocated to the agents be disjoint\footnote{Many prior models of competitive influence do allow non-disjoint allocations \cite{GoyalK12,DBLP:conf/wine/2007/BharathiKS07}; our intention is to demonstrate that a disjointness condition can be accommodated if necessary, rather than imply that non-disjointness is undesirable.}.
 Our first mechanism described above may place a given node in the seed sets of multiple players.
-Our second mechanism for more than two players will lead to a disjoint allocation when the greedy algorithm used for a single non competing player results in a disjoint allocation.
-For cases in which it is desirable for allocations to be disjoint, we show that our construction can be modified to work under this additional requirement, resulting in a strategyproof $3$-approximation mechanism.
-This result requires that we impose a symmetry assumption on the influence spread model, which states that the outcome of the influence process is invariant under relabelling of the players\footnote{We note that this property holds for most models of influence spread studied in the literature \cite{GoyalK12,DBLP:conf/wine/2007/BharathiKS07,Carnes:2007:MIC:1282100.1282167,KM2011}.
-Loosely speaking, anonymity captures the notion that the diffusion process is symmetric across players.
-It can be shown that this symmetry assumption is a somewhat weaker assumption than assuming both mechanism and agent indifference for the case of more than two players but is incomparable with mechanism indifference in the case of two players.}.
+Our second mechanism for more than two players produces a disjoint allocation when the greedy algorithm used for a single player results in a disjoint allocation.
+When it is desirable for allocations to be disjoint, we show how our construction can be modified to work under this additional requirement, resulting in a strategyproof $3$-approximation mechanism.
+This result requires that we impose a symmetry assumption on the influence spread model, which states that the outcome of the influence process is invariant under relabelling of the players\footnote{We note that this property holds for most models of influence spread studied in the literature \cite{GoyalK12,DBLP:conf/wine/2007/BharathiKS07,Carnes:2007:MIC:1282100.1282167,KM2011}.}.
 Our mechanisms run in time polynomial in the demands submitted by the agents and in the size of the underlying ground set.
 This dependence on the demand values is necessary, as the mechanism constructs a solution consisting of sets of this size.
-Our dependence on the size of the underlying ground set is captured by queries for the element that maximizes the marginal increase in social welfare if it were added to a partial allocation.
+Our dependence on the size of the underlying ground set is captured by queries for an element that maximizes a marginal increase in social welfare.
 Given oracle access to queries of this nature, our algorithm would run in time polynomial in the declared demands.
-Generally speaking, the spread process itself is a randomized process and as in \cite{Kempe:2003,Kempe:2005}, the oracle can be viewed as providing an element that approximately maximizes the marginal gain by sampling enough trials of the randomized spread process \cite{Kempe:2003,Kempe:2005}.
-Our analysis also holds when such approximate marginal maximizers are used to implement our underlying greedy algorithm; following the exposition in \cite{Goundan2007}, such an approximate marginal maximizer provides an approximation ratio \comment{(for partition matroids)} that approaches 2 as the oracle approximation approaches 1.
-Throughout the paper we will simplify our discussion by assuming that it is possible to find elements that exactly maximize marginal gains in social welfare.
+Generally speaking, the spread process itself is randomized and as in \cite{Kempe:2003,Kempe:2005}, the oracle can be viewed as providing an element that approximately maximizes the marginal gain by sampling enough trials of this process \cite{Kempe:2003,Kempe:2005}.
+Our analysis also holds when such approximate marginal maximizers are used to implement our underlying greedy algorithm; following the exposition in \cite{Goundan2007}, such an approximate maximizer provides an approximation that approaches 2 as the oracle approximation approaches 1.
+We will simplify our discussion throughout by assuming it is possible to find elements that exactly maximize marginal gains in social welfare.